Will Illinois cover the spread vs. Marquette? Betting Trends, Record ATS

 Illinois vs. Marquette: Betting Trends, Record ATS, Home/Road Splits - November 14

-The No. 25 Illinois Fighting Illini (2-0) host the No. 5 Marquette Golden Eagles (2-0) at State Farm Center on Tuesday, November 14, 2023 at 8:00 PM ET on Fox Sports 1.
-There is no line set for the game.
+The No. 25 Illinois Fighting Illini (2-0) and the No. 5 Marquette Golden Eagles (2-0) play in a matchup with no set line at State Farm Center on Tuesday, November 14, 2023 at 8:00 PM ET on Fox Sports 1.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!